 How does the New Commerce Experience differ from CSP today?

 There will be some changes in how partners need to manage their customers’ subscriptions from the existing CSP experience.
 With additional flexibility through subscription types and ability to mix-and-match through NCE, partners need to be more diligent on ensuring the customer is prepared to commit to the full term of the subscription.
-If not, to cancel within the 72-hour grace period** for a prorated refund.
+If not, to cancel within the 7-day (168 hours) grace period** for a prorated refund.

 Please find some of the changes that can impact your business.